Gozala/work/perspective-ui.md

-We made browser chrome some more minimal that it became indistinguishable from the content, so we made chrome fade-in  when you'd reach for it.
+We made browser chrome more minimal, so it became indistinguishable from the content.
+We made chrome fade-in when you'd reach for it.